daniel-isidro/master_kschool/master_class_20.md

 * Validation technique for classification model
 * Sensitivity = true positive rate (TPR)
 * Specificity = true negative rate (TNR)
+* ROC curves can be adjusted with different thresholds, depending on the desired proximity to true positives or true negatives
+* The area under the curve is independent from the threshold
+* Mario always uses ROC with Sensitivity vs 1-Specificity

+# Validation

+* The R package `caret` is the equivalent to `sklearn` in python.
+It is olnly maintained by one person, so watch out for bugs or weird outputs.
+* `caret` is a wrapper package that integrates other packages (like `glm`)
+* Mario recommends using `sklearn` in python for glm, as the methods of validation are clearer than those of `caret`